top of page

 Number 3: Not assessing you and your pet’s ability correctly

-To get the best assessment of you and your pet you should both be regularly seeing your physio’s.
+To get the best assessment of you and your pet you should both be regularly seeing your vet physio’s.

 This ensures you catch any tiny injuries, overuses or strains before they start limiting your performance or worse become an injury.